Orbifold Morse-Smale-Witten complex: Comparison on the Morse and the singular homology of the quotient space

 \begin{corollary} Let $D^n$ be the $n$-dimensional disc and the finite group $\GG$ act on $(D^n, \partial D^n)$.
 Then, the homology group $H_\ast (D^n / \GG, \partial D^n / \GG ;\RR)$ are given as follows.

 \end{corollary}

-\begin{proof} It suffices to note that there exists a $\GG$-invariant triangulation of $(D^n, \partial D^n)$ by \cite{IL} and that we can achieve the regularity condition in the theorem by subdivisions. \end{proof}
+\begin{proof} It suffices to note that there exists a $\GG$-invariant triangulation of $(D^n, \partial D^n)$ by \cite{IL} and that we can achieve the regularity condition in Theorem \ref{br} by suitable subdivisions. \end{proof}

-Recall that in smooth case, the coefficient of $q$ in $\partial p$ is defined from the (relative) intersection number between the unstable of $p$ and the stable manifold of $q$(see for example \cite{Ni}).
-In what follows, we will use instead the integration of Thom forms as they are more suitable in the orbifold setting.
-Recall from \cite{CR} (or \cite{ALR}) that Thom form of suborbifold $\bold{N}$ of $\bX$ is defined locally as an invariant Thom forms of the preimage of $\bold{N}$ in each uniformizing chart.
-Let $N$ denote the underlying space of $\bold{N}$.
+Recall that in smooth case, the coefficient of $q$ in $\partial p$ is defined by the (relative) intersection number between the unstable of $p$ and the stable manifold of $q$ (see \cite{Ni}).
+In what follows, we will use the integration of Thom forms instead as they are more suitable in the orbifold setting.
+Recall from \cite{CR} (or \cite{ALR}) that the Thom form of a suborbifold $\bold{N}$ of $\bX$ is defined locally as the invariant Thom form of the preimage $\WT{N}$ of $\bold{N}$ in each uniformizing chart.
+Let $N$ denote the underlying quotient space of $\bold{N}$.

-\begin{remark} On an uniformizing chart, integration of Thom form (which defined by that of the preimage $\WT{N}$ of $N$) along a normal fiber of $\WT{N}$ at $p \in \WT{N}$ is $1$ where $ \pi (p) = \bar{p}$, according to the usual definition of Thom forms on Euclidean spaces.
-Hence, the orbifold integration of the Thom form along a normal fiber of $\bold{N}$ in $\bX$ at $\bar{p}$ is $1 / |G_{\bar{p}}|$.
+\begin{remark} On an uniformizing chart, integration of Thom form along a normal fiber of $\WT{N}$ at $p \in \WT{N}$ is $1$ where $ \pi (p) = \bar{p}$, according to the usual definition of Thom forms on Euclidean spaces.
 See \cite{ALR} for more details about Thom forms and Poincare duals of suborbifolds. \end{remark}